Home > Cruises > Antarctica Cruises > Journey to the Antarctic Circle

 Itinerary

-Welcome to Ushuaia, the gateway to Antarctica, located at the southern tip of Argentina.
-These parts are known as Tierra del Fuego, often called ‘The End of the World’, but this is just the beginning of your Antarctic adventure.
-You’ll meet your fellow travellers at the hotel this afternoon, where a welcome briefing will take place.
-If you arrive early, there are plenty of ways to entertain yourself.
-Those with a day or two in hand may want to head to Tierra del Fuego National Park on a full day’s adventure, or if you've only got a few hours to kill then why not take a stroll around town and visit the waterfront overlooking the Beagle Channel, or get a taste of Argentina’s famous cuisine at a local restaurant.
+Welcome to Ushuaia – the gateway to Antarctica.
+Located at the southern tip of Argentina, these parts are known as Tierra del Fuego, often called ‘The End of the World’, but this is just the beginning of your Antarctic adventure.
+Those with a day or two may want to head to Tierra del Fuego National Park on a full day’s adventure, or if you've only got a few hours to kill, why not stroll around town and visit the waterfront overlooking the Beagle Channel.
+You might also like to sample some handcrafted chocolate at a local cafe in town.
+Tonight, you’ll have a welcome meeting at about 5 pm at your hotel, then you’re free to get ready for an early morning tomorrow!

-The Drake Passage is one of the most famous bodies of water on the planet.
-It can be a little rough, but if weather conditions are good, you can head out on the outer decks for a chance to spot ocean dwellers like whales and dolphins, or perhaps seabirds including the spectacular wandering albatross, prions and petrels.
-Over the next two days, you'll get to know your expedition team experts as our comprehensive lecture program gets underway.
-Your polar experts will share their knowledge of the Antarctic region so you can gain a great understanding of its wildlife, history and geology and help prepare you for the adventure that lies ahead.
-Your expedition team are experts on the marine life that inhabit these parts and will help scout for sightings as you join them on the Ocean Endeavour's bridge and spacious outer decks.
-With favourable conditions, you are scheduled to arrive at the Antarctic Peninsula late on the evening of day four.
-(Bx2/Lx2/Dx2)
+The Drake Passage is one of the planet's most famous bodies of water.
+It can be rough, but if weather conditions are reasonable, you can head out on the outer decks to spot ocean dwellers like whales, dolphins or seabirds, including the wandering albatross, prions and petrels.
+Over the next two days, you’ll get to know your Expedition Team as your comprehensive lecture program gets underway.
+Your polar experts will share their knowledge of the Antarctic region so you can understand its wildlife, history and geology and help prepare you for the adventure.
+Your Expedition Team consists of experts on the marine and bird life that inhabits these parts.
+They will help you scout for sightings as you join them on the outer decks.
+Step onto the ship's bridge and take advantage of our open bridge policy, inviting you into Ocean Nova's command centrr.
+This is your chance to observe the captain and the expedition in progress from an ideal viewpoint for spotting wildlife.
+(B/L/D)

-Venturing to the ends of the earth is a moment to revel in, as not all expeditions venture this far south.
-Weather conditions permitting, celebrations will be in order after reaching latitude 66°33’S and crossing the fabled Antarctic Circle.
+Weather and ice conditions permitting, you’ll celebrate reaching the latitude of 66°33’S and crossing the fabled Antarctic Circle.
 Toast to the sheer rawness of the surroundings and take it all in – while not a typical landing, the crossing of the Antarctic Circle leaves a lasting memory.
-Travel past colossal, often beautifully sculpted icebergs, to a point on earth only a few intrepid travellers have sailed.
+Travel past colossal icebergs to a point on Earth where only a few travellers have sailed.
 Home to Weddell seals that are specially adapted to this icy environment, they use their canines and incisors to rasp open new ice and maintain holes in the ice through which to breathe.
-They also have extremely accurate powers of navigation, enabling them to seek out breathing holes when their teeth are worn down and they are no longer able to maintain or create breathing holes in the ice.
-(Bx2/Lx2/Dx2)
+They also have highly accurate powers of navigation, enabling them to seek out breathing holes when their teeth are worn down, and they can no longer maintain or create breathing holes in the ice.
+(B/L/D)

-You’ll be more familiar with the Antarctic waters as the Ocean Endeavour begins heading north.
-Test your newfound knowledge of penguin species, and finetune your wildlife spotting skills as you differentiate between fur, leopard and Weddell seals.
-Zodiac excursions will continue, and your expedition guides will be on hand on the journey north to Ushuaia to ensure you make the most of the peninsula’s wildlife opportunities and capture the perfect photographs.
+As the Ocean Nova begins heading north, you’ll be more familiar with the Antarctic waters.
+Test your newfound knowledge of penguin species and fine-tune your wildlife spotting skills as you differentiate between fur, leopard and Weddell seals.
+Zodiac cruises and landings will continue to ensure you make the most of the peninsula’s wildlife opportunities and capture the perfect photographs.
 (B/L/D)

 Trip Inclusions